Amardaya/aks-arm-deployement/README.md

-# Azure Kubernetes services ARM Template
+# Create Azure Kubernetes Service Cluster
+## Using ARM Template

-This template deploys an AKS cluster with predefined parameters used to test openfaas.
+This template deploys an AKS cluster with predefined parameters optimized for my openfaas usage. to deploy this template we just need to hit the button below no need to install anything in your machine

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https:%2F%2Fraw.githubusercontent.com%2FAmardaya%2Faks-arm-deployement%2Fmaster%2Fazuredeploy.json)